Yes, the PCIe x16 slot you use DOES matter because, on most motherboards, the second one only offers eight or even just 4 PCIe lanes.

-However, the amount of PCIe lanes you have on your system are limited.
-The total number of PCIe lanes you have are determined by the CPU and the motherboard chipset.
+However, the number of PCIe lanes on your system is limited.
+The CPU and the motherboard chipset determine the total number of PCIe lanes you have.

 A typical PC has about 20 PCIe lanes.

-All expansion cards have a certain number of PCIe lane requirement.
-Graphics cards are designed to ideally use 16 PCIe lanes.
-However, they can operate at a lower lane count as well but at a somewhat reduced performance.
+All expansion cards have a certain number of PCIe lane requirements.
+Graphics cards are designed to use 16 PCIe lanes ideally.
+However, they can operate at a lower lane count but somewhat reduced performance.

-NVIDIA Graphics Cards, for example, can work with 16, and 8 PCIe lanes and AMD Graphics Cards can work with 16, 8 and even 4 lanes.
+NVIDIA Graphics Cards, for example, can work with 16 and 8 PCIe lanes, and AMD Graphics Cards can work with 16, 8, and even four lanes.

-Now due to the limited nature of PCIe lanes on a PC, you cannot install two graphics cards on two full 16 lane x16 slots, as that would demand a PC with 32 PCIe lanes – commercial PCs simply do not have so many lanes.
+Due to the limited nature of PCIe lanes on a PC, you cannot install two graphics cards on two real 16-lane x16 slots, as that would demand a PC with 32 PCIe lanes – commercial PCs do not have so many roads.

-Hence, in order to operate both cards, the lane count is divided between the two x16 PCIe slots.
-More on this below.
+Hence, the lane count is divided between the two x16 PCIe slots to operate both cards.
+More on this is below.

 We have already established that it does matter what PCIe x16 slots you use, and here are the reasons why.

-Unlike the x1 which are straight forward and offer just a single PCIe lane, the same is not true for an x16 slot!
+Unlike the x1, which is straightforward and offers just a single PCIe lane, the same is not valid for an x16 slot!

-Sometimes what may seem like an x16 slot may only have 8 or even 4 lanes.
+Sometimes, what may seem like an x16 slot may only have eight or even four lanes.

 TRUE PCIe X16 Slot

-The True PCIe x16 slots have full 16 lanes are the most ideal for graphics card.
+The True PCIe x16 slots with full 16 lanes are ideal for graphics cards.

-As a rule of thumb, the top or the first PCIe x16 slot found on a motherboard is a TRUE PCIE x16 slot with 16 lanes.
+As a rule of thumb, the top of the first PCIe x16 slot on a motherboard is a TRUE PCIE x16 slot with 16 lanes.